dotnet/fsharp/docs/reusing-typecheck-results.md

 ## Testing and benchmarking

-We should have a feature flag for this: applying it to current typechecking tests shouldn't make any difference in results.
+We should have a compiler switch for this: applying it to current typechecking tests shouldn't make any difference in results.
 Unit tests should test that restored cached results + reusing them should be equivalent to fresh typecheck results.

 Benchmarks can be added to the FCSBenchmarks project.
 A good inspiration can be workflow-style tests for updating files done by @0101 in Transparent Compiler.